-“That intellect which knows when to act and when not to act, what is to be done and what is not to be done, and what is to be feared and what is not to be feared, along with the knowledge of bondage and liberation, is sattwic” (18:30).
+That intellect which knows the paths of work and renunciation, when to act and when not to act, what ought to be done and what ought not to be done, what is to be feared and what is not to be feared, bondage and liberation, is sattwic (18:30).

 Intelligence and just plain good sense is the trait of a sattwic intellect.
 This embraces both mundane and spiritual matters.
-A sattwic individual always know what is appropriate action, inaction, speech, and silence.
+A sattwic individual always knows what is appropriate action, inaction, speech, and silence.
 He is keenly aware of both the practical and the ethical aspects of acting and not acting–and of the character and value of both.
-He lives to an inviolable code that of necessity is elaborate and subtle–though to him it is simplicity and clarity itself because he grasps the underlying principles of thought and conduct.
+He lives according to an inviolable code that of necessity is elaborate and subtle–though to him it is simplicity and clarity itself because he grasps the underlying principles of thought and conduct.

 The sattwic person knows when to fear and when not to fear, what is rightly feared and what is rightly disregarded.
 This is a profound thing, for human beings are continually being influenced by those around them as well as the conditions in which they live.
 Knowing what to be wary of and what to regard lightly is a secret of great happiness and freedom from stress.
 Pressures are exerted on us continually from both internal and external sources.
 Understanding what merits our conformity and what has no real claim on us is wisdom beyond price.